10 Things Your Partner Should Never Say To You, No Matter What

 If your partner feels the need to tell you they are not attracted to you, either at all or anymore, just go ahead and say bye, because this is awful.

-Sure, each couple goes through ups and downs in their sex life, as well as ups and downs in how they feel about each other.
+Sure, each couple goes through ups and downs when it comes to physical intimacy, as well as ups and downs in how they feel about each other.
 It's normal to have good times and bad, just like anything else.
 That said, someone who specifically tells you they aren't attracted to you is a jerk, plain and simple.
-There are many more constructive conversations to be had if your sex life has dwindled lately, and often, something like this is said just to be mean.
+There are many more constructive conversations to be had if things have dwindled lately physically, and often, something like this is said just to be mean.

 Don't let this get to your head.
 Instead, let your partner get to the curb.